StephenCleary/StructuredConcurrency/README.md

 A task group provides a scope in which work is done.
 At the end of that scope, the task group (asynchronously) waits for all of its work to complete.

-In code, this is structured as the `TaskGroup` implementing `IAsyncDisposable`, so it can be used in an `await using` block that has the same scope as the task group scope.
+A `TaskGroup` is started with `TaskGroup.RunAsync`.
+The delegate passed to `RunAsync` is the first work item; it can run any other work items in that same group.
+When all the work items have completed, then the group scope closes, and the task returned from `RunAsync` completes.

 Work may be added to a task group at any time, as long as the scope has not completed.
 Conceptually, the task group scope ends with a kind of `Task.WhenAll`, but with the important difference that more work may be added after the disposal begins.